Philadelphia

 M - Norristown High Speed Line

 The Norristown High Speed Line is a light metro service on a North-South alignment.
-It runs from Norristown Transportation Center in the north to 69th Street Transportation Center in the south, serving 22 stations.
+It runs from Norristown Transit Center in the north to 69th Street Transit Center in the south, serving 22 stations.

 The Norristown High Speed Line was opened in 1907.
 The Norristown High Speed Line is operated by SEPTA.